 - Stay in the ticketing state and argue the case, - Pay the fine, or - Promise to comply with the traffic ticket, which allows the driver to continue the journey and handle the ticket from home.
-Failure to comply with the promise to comply may result in the suspension of his or her Illinois driver's license.
+Failure to comply with the promise to comply may result in the suspension of their Illinois driver's license.